Marissa Mayer Will Resign From Rump Yahoo Board After Verizon Deal Is Done

 Last year Verizon announced plans to purchase parts of Yahoo, including its search engine and email services and popular websites like Yahoo Sports, for $4.8 billion.
 The telecommunications giant had bought AOL, The Huffington Post’s parent company, for $4.4 billion in 2015.

+Mayer earlier told Yahoo employees after the Verizon deal was revealed that she hoped to continue working there.
+“It’s important to me to see Yahoo into its next chapter,” she said on Tumblr.

-Mayer earlier told Yahoo employees that she plans to remain as CEO of the future Altaba to oversee the divisions not included in the Verizon deal, such as Yahoo Japan and the Alibaba Holding Group, according to a Bloomberg article from July.
+The divisions of Yahoo not included in the Verizon deal, such as Yahoo Japan and the Alibaba Holding Group, will constitute Altaba, according to a Bloomberg article from July.

 More:Yahoo!
 Verizon Marissa Mayer

-Note: CORRECTION: An earlier version of this article misstated Mayer’s previous statements about her plans at Yahoo.
-She said only that she hoped to stay on after the Yahoo deal.